Tips on Finding the Right Family Caregiver Support Group for Dementia

 Last Updated: December 17, 2019

 Finding a caregiver support group is an important aspect of self-care, especially for those caring for a parent or senior loved one with dementia.
 Recent studies have found that involvement in a family caregiver support group can benefit a caregiver’s mental and physical health, as well as their measure of success.

 As the average life expectancy increases in the United States, the incidence of age-related diseases — such as dementia — continues to rise exponentially as well.
-In turn, the number of family caregivers in the U.S. has also increased.
+In turn, the number of individuals caring for friends and family members in the U.S. has also increased.

 Dr. Peter Steinglass, Executive Director of the Ackerman Institute for the Family in New York City, says, “Today, people are being asked to provide treatment at home that would have been unthinkable even three years ago.
 In addition, there is much greater awareness of the burdens facing family caregivers… and fortunately, the availability of family caregiver support groups has increased substantially.”

 How Can Support Groups for Dementia and Alzheimer’s Help Caregivers?